adi-g15/worldLineSim/README.md

 And... it currently doesn't have 3D rendering, since that wasn't of importance earlier, the theoretical implementation was the goal, but it's interesting, think of the very basic idea as this ->

-_Think about a world, in which 4 snakes keep moving automatically to get food, any \`time*\` the universe has some state; You go back in time, change anything, that then changes the state then, and hence the present and the future_
+_Think about a world, in which some snakes keep moving automatically to get food, any \`time*\` the universe has some state; You go back in time, change anything, that then changes the state then, and hence the present and the future_

-ie. Time Travel following the WorldLine theory, stated in the Anime `Steins Gate` It has a 3D auto expanding space, like a simple form of our universe Now the project offers much more, since you can now have as many entities as memory allows, and can CREATE your own entities too.
+ie. Time Travel following the WorldLine theory, stated in the Anime `Steins Gate`

+It has a 3D auto expanding space, like a simple form of our universe **Now the project offers much more**, since you can now have as many entities as memory allows, and can CREATE your own entities too.

 This project generalises the idea to entities and actions, in different worlds and worldlines, all independently on different threads, as well theoretically different verses too, other than this ->